 Abstract

-Rapid climatic changes, rising air temperatures, and increased fires are expected to drive permafrost degradation and soil carbon (C) cycle changes in many high-latitude ecosystems.
+Rapid climatic changes, rising air temperatures, and increased fires are expected to drive permafrost degradation and alter soil carbon (C) cycling in many high-latitude ecosystems.
 How these soils will respond to changes in their temperature, moisture, and overlying vegetation is highly uncertain, but critical to understand given the large soil C stocks in these regions.
 We used a laboratory experiment to examine how temperature and moisture control CO2 and CH4 emissions from mineral soils sampled from the bottom of the annual active layer, i.e. directly above permafrost, in an Alaskan boreal forest.
 Gas emissions from thirty cores, subjected to two temperatures and either field moisture conditions or experimental drought, were tracked over a 100-day incubation; we also measured a variety of physical and chemical characteristics of the cores.
-Gravimetric water content was 0.31 ± 0.12 (unitless) at the beginning of the incubation; coreskept at field moisture were unchanged at the end, but drought cores had declined to 0.06 ± 0.04.
+Gravimetric water content was 0.31 ± 0.12 (unitless) at the beginning of the incubation; cores at field moisture were unchanged at the end, but drought cores had declined to 0.06 ± 0.04.
 Carbon dioxide fluxes were strongly influenced by incubation chamber temperature, core water content, and percent soil N. Methane fluxes were most strongly correlated with percent N, but neither temperature nor water content was a significant first-order predictor of CH4 fluxes, however.
-The cumulative production of C from CO2 was over six order of magnitudes higher than that from CH4.
+The cumulative production of C from CO2 was over six orders of magnitudes higher than that from CH4.
 The CO2 temperature sensitivity (i.e. Q10) was 1.4 and 1.8 for the field moisture and drought treatments, respectively.
+Sentence here about what these said results mean or the ecological relevance of what we observed.
 Deep but unfrozen high-latitude soils have been shown to be strongly affected by long-term experimental warming, and these results help us understand the potential future dynamics of such soils with future climate and permafrost changes.

 Introduction

-High latitude ecosystems are being subjected to rapid changes in climate (IPCC, 2013) and fire occurrence and intensity (Kasischke et al., 2010), notably in northwestern North America and Alaska (Hinzman et al., 2005; Ju and Masek, 2016).
+High latitude ecosystems are being subjected to rapid changes in climate (IPCC, 2013) and increases in fire occurrence and intensity (Kasischke et al., 2010), notably in northwestern North America and Alaska (Hinzman et al., 2005; Ju and Masek, 2016).
 This will have a wide variety of effects on both ecosystems and society: in particular, rising temperatures and increasing fire will likely result in permafrost degradation (Pastick et al., 2015; Zhang et al., 2015) and changes in soil temperature, with subsequent hydrology changes that will influence soil greenhouse gas (GHG) fluxes to the atmosphere.
 Such fluxes are a large component of the global C cycle and, because of the high C stocks of northern soils (Tarnocai et al., 2009), could result in a significant and positive climate feedback (Treat et al., 2015; Koven et al., 2011).

 The magnitude, timing, and form-in particular as methane (CH4) or carbon dioxide (CO2)-of such any such feedback remain highly uncertain (Schuur et al., 2015).
 While northern soils hold enormous quantities (Tarnocai et al., 2009) of potentially mineralizable soil organic carbon (SOC), vegetation succession dynamics promote permafrost resilience to even large temperature changes (Jorgenson et al., 2010).
 Such dynamics may however be disrupted by increased fire disturbance (Johnstone et al., 2010).
 In addition, the stability of SOC is itself highly uncertain, as it depends on soil temperature and moisture, the ages of and ratio between the carbon (C) and nitrogen (N) pools (Weiss et al., 2015), and its protection from competent microorganisms, enzymes, and resources (Bailey et al., 2012), whether by organomineral sorption, chemical lability, or physical location (Schmidt et al., 2011).